efe1235gusen2-design/EA-Soft-Minecraft-Launcher/PRIVACY_POLICY.md

 Because your data stays on your own device, its security depends largely on your computer's security.
 We recommend keeping your operating system and antivirus up to date and not sharing your account credentials.
 Authentication tokens are stored locally and are used only to communicate with the official services they belong to.

-## 7. Open Source Transparency
+## 7. Semi-Open Source and Transparency

-The Launcher is open source.
-You can inspect exactly what data it reads, stores, and sends by reading its source code on GitHub.
-This transparency is part of how we protect your privacy.
+The Launcher is developed according to semi-open-source and transparency principles.
+Publicly available source code and technical information allow you to inspect how data is processed.
+If some components or operational details are not public, they may be limited for security, service continuity, or technical reasons.
+This transparency is part of our approach to protecting your privacy.

 ## 8. Changes to This Policy